What is the running time of the show?

 There is no specific dress code at the theatre.
 For all performances, attire should be comfortable and appropriate for the occasion.
 Please remember the theatre is air conditioned during the summer months.

 What time should I arrive at the theatre?

-Doors open one hour before show time; we recommend arriving no less than 15 minutes before show time.
+Doors open 45 minutes before show time; to allow time for security and bag inspection on your way in, we recommend arriving no less than 15 minutes before show time.

 What is the seating procedure for latecomers?

 The seating procedure for latecomers varies by seat section.
-Generally speaking, late patrons who are seated in the front orchestra may be held in the auditorium until approximately twenty minutes after the performance begins.
+Generally speaking, late patrons who are seated in the orchestra may be held in the lobby until approximately twenty minutes after the performance begins.
 They are then escorted directly to their seats by an usher.

 Are there devices for the hard-of-hearing?

 Yes.
 Devices are available free-of-charge on the second level of the theater, as well as hand-held captioning devices for the deaf and audio descriptions devices for the blind.

 The Gershwin Theatre is also equipped with an Induction Loop System for patrons with telecoil equipment.
 Hearing aid users simply need to switch their hearing aids to “T” to enjoy direct transmission of the performance audio rather than using a separate device.